Paul Daniels: Politics and other views

 Daniels was a supporter of the Conservative Party.
 He was reported to have considered leaving the UK with the election of a Labour Party government at the 1997 general election.
 Daniels later said that his views had been misrepresented, and he would only have considered leaving if they raised income tax.
 Daniels stated that he had limited sympathy with the homeless because he had come from a "very poor" background and "grafted" to achieve his success.
 In 2011, he tweeted that he did not consider the term "Paki" to be any more offensive than the word "Brit", and described those who held the opposite view of being excessively politically correct.
 Daniels was personally affected by the winter storms of 2013–2014 and described himself in an interview for Channel 4 News as a climate change sceptic, instead attributing flooding to changes in procedures of The Environment Agency, particularly with regard to dredging.
 He supported the hereditary system in the House of Lords, expressing the view that the aristocracy had "genetic knowledge" that others lacked.
 On the subject of criminal justice, he once publicly offered to help murderer Ian Huntley end his own life.

 Daniels refused to attend magic conferences in the UK since they "...were ruined for me by bitchiness and jealousy...now I only go to foreign conventions where, to be honest, I am greeted with respect and civility AND I have tons of 'foreign' magician friends."
 He was dismissive of modern illusionists, once describing David Blaine as "not very original".
-He commented on other television personalities such as Anne Robinson and Chris Morris, claiming that Robinson had hated him ever since his 1987 Halloween special hoax performance, while describing Morris as "just nasty."
+He commented on other television personalities such as Anne Robinson and Chris Morris, saying that Robinson had hated him ever since his 1987 Halloween special hoax performance, while describing Morris as "just nasty."
 He was dismissive of the younger generation of impressionists, saying: "Forget Alistair McGowan.
 There's been no-one good since Mike Yarwood."
 Daniels was also critical of journalists, stating "I don't really understand why journalism has to be so nasty, so sarcastic and intrusive".

-Following the Jimmy Savile sexual abuse scandal in 2012, Daniels said that while he believed his fellow BBC broadcaster Savile was "undoubtedly a bad guy", he questioned whether some accusers were "for real".
-His comments were criticised by the NSPCC and Mark Williams-Thomas, the former child protection officer who had exposed Savile's crimes.
-Williams-Thomas accused Daniels of "belittling" the victims of Jimmy Savile in one of his blog posts.
-The entry was later removed from the blog.
+Following the Jimmy Savile sexual abuse scandal in 2012, Daniels said that while he believed his fellow BBC broadcaster Jimmy Savile was "undoubtedly a bad guy", he questioned whether some accusers were "for real".
+His comments were criticised by the NSPCC, and Mark Williams-Thomas, the former child protection officer who had presented the documentary that first aired the allegations against Savile, accused Daniels of "belittling" Savile's victims in one of his blog posts.
+The entry was later removed from Daniels's blog.